Gurk91/Gurk91/README.md

 - 🌱 Currently learning **Go**
 - 📜 Interested in primarily Edtech and Fintech
 - ✨ Exploring the applications of blockchain in making day-to-day electronic payments easier and faster
-- 🤙 Alo into 📷 photography and 🚲 biking
+- 🤙 Also into 📷 photography and 🚲 biking

 ## What I do
 <img align="right" alt="Gurkaran's top language" width="50%" src="https://github-readme-stats.vercel.app/api/top-langs/?username=Gurk91&layout=compact&show_icons=true">